Muterra/doc-golix/spec.md

-**WARNING:** This is a draft document dated 27 February 2016.
+**WARNING:** This is a draft document dated 28 February 2016.
 It is under review and is definitely **not finalized!** If you'd like to stay updated, consider joining our [mailing list](https://www.muterra.io/mailing-signup.html).

-**SPECIAL WARNING:** This should not be used for private data in a production environment until subjected to a third-party audit.
-Until that time, consider all Muse-stored information to be fully public.
+**SPECIAL WARNING:** This protocol should not be used for private data in a production environment until subjected to a third-party audit.
+Until that time, consider all Golix information to be fully public.

 **NOTE:** This is a purely implementation document.
 For design discussion, see our [design document](/design_philosophy.md).
 For technical discussion, see our [whitepaper](/whitepaper.md).
 For security discussion, stay tuned for a detailed threat model and state-based analysis.